-“I like to get them [engines] warm before putting any type of stress on the mechanical components.
-This makes sure components expand at a gradual rate when they are cold.”
+“I like to get them [engines] warm before putting any type of stress on the mechanical components,” said AMSOIL Director of Facilities and Maintenance, Rollie Everson.
+“This makes sure components expand at a gradual rate when they are cold.”

 Of course, a good solution to poor cold-flow is to use a high-quality synthetic that flows quickly to engine parts despite cold temperatures.
-AMSOIL laboratory chemist Dale Beck explains:

 “The highest chance of wear should be under the initial startup when the oil has yet to be circulated to all the components in the upper end.
-AMSOIL motorcycle oils have very good pumpability at cold tempatures, definitely colder than I enjoy riding the bike at, so I don’t worry much about the oil not being circulated enough.
+AMSOIL motorcycle oils have very good pumpability at cold temperatures, definitely colder than I enjoy riding the bike at, so I don’t worry much about the oil not being circulated enough.
 Our oils also have very good protection for cam wear, relating to initial startup, so unless you are redlining the engine after startup there shouldn’t be any worries about other engine parts.”

-How long should you warm the engine?
+How long should you warm up a motorcycle?

-Everyone I talked to said about one minute is plenty of time to allow the piston and other parts to gradually expand and ensure good oil circulation to the upper end.
+About one minute is plenty of time to allow the piston and other parts to gradually expand and ensure good oil circulation to the upper end.

-Patricia Stoll, AMSOIL trade show manager: “I warm mine up so I know everything is running well.
-I usually do this while I put on my helmet and make final adjustments before departing on a ride.”
+“I warm mine up so I know everything is running well.
+I usually do this while I put on my helmet and make final adjustments before departing on a ride.” – Patricia Stoll, AMSOIL Trade Show Manager

-Jim Swanson, AMSOIL trade show representative: “I usually let it warm up while making my last adjustments (ear plugs, gloves, glasses, etc.).
-This takes about a minute or two.”
+“I usually let it warm up while making my last adjustments (ear plugs, gloves, glasses, etc.).
+This takes about a minute or two.” – Jim Swanson, AMSOIL Trade Show Representative

-Dale Beck: “I would guess that mine only warms up for around a minute.
+“I would guess that mine only warms up for around a minute.
 I usually start it just before putting on my helmet and gloves.
-In my opinion, anything more than a few minutes is a waste of fuel and can lead to deposit formation on the spark plugs and exhaust.”
+In my opinion, anything more than a few minutes is a waste of fuel and can lead to deposit formation on the spark plugs and exhaust.” – Dale Beck

 To wrap it up, warm up your bike for at least a minute before heading out.
 Just use the time to buckle your helmet, slip your gloves on or finish other preparations.
 That way you’re not wasting time – and you’re likely saving your engine from wear.